| An Essay on

 of bitterness towards the predecessors who neglected to put together good

-Some factories use only one sort of raw material from which
+methods: Some factories use only one sort of raw material from which

 ten different manufactured products are obtained, while others, on the contrary,